 - You file IRS Form 1040, Schedule C

-The caveat is you cannot file for a PPP loan for yourself as self-employed if you are a partner in a partnership because the income of active partners is generally reported as payroll on a PPP loan application by the partnership.
+The caveat is you cannot file for a PPP loan for yourself as self-employed if you are in a partnership because the income of active partners is generally reported as payroll on a PPP loan application.